obsidian-tasks-group/obsidian-tasks/README.md

 ### Querying and listing tasks

 You can list tasks from your entire vault by querying them using a `tasks` code block.
 You can edit the tasks from the query results by clicking on the little pencil icon next to them.
-Tasks are sorted by status, due date, and then path.
+Tasks are by default sorted by status, due date, and then path.
+You can change the sorting (see query options below).

 **⚠️ The result list will list tasks unindented.**
 See [#51](https://github.com/schemar/obsidian-tasks/issues/51) for a discussion around the topic.